EJ-20/Practice-python/README.md

-# Extras-python
+# Practice-python
-Projects I did on my own in python
+Projects I did on my own in python for practice and experience